 Posted on September 26, 2016 by Joanna Carver

-As part of the grant, the college will train Army reservists to become highly-qualified cyber warriors at the undergraduate, master’s and doctoral level.
+As part of the grant, the college will train Army reservists to become highly-qualified cyber warriors at the undergraduate, master’s and doctoral levels.
 The grant will also support the creation of a new laboratory to give this generation of cyber warriors the hands-on research experience UTSA is known for offering its students.

 “Much of the research will focus on industrial control systems security,” said Dietrich, the project’s principal investigator.
 “These young reservists will learn the skills necessary to protect our power grid, our water systems and petroleum pipelines.”